Pony-House/Client/README.md

 ### Yjs
 Yjs is a shared editing framework.
 It exposes Shared Types that can be manipulated like any other data type.
 But they are synced automatically using the room events.

+### Tor (Or any other proxy)
+Available only for desktop versions.
+You can natively configure a proxy to run within your client.

+The configuration is available on the login screen, on the loading screen, and on the client's `Security` tab.

 ## Custom App Style
 Would you like to customize your login page to your website?
 Then you can check out some values available in the `config/custom-css.scss` file.